Neurofeedback Brainwave Training

 Neurofeedback Brainwave Training to the Rescue

 When your relationship with food and your body becomes a source of pain, another diet or exercise strategy won't fix it.
-Indeed, those behaviors keep people stuck in trauma.
+Indeed, those behaviors keep people stuck in the trauma.
 What is needed is a new perspective on health that unlocks the stressful, shame-based mindset at the root of the problem.
 At Non-Dieting Health, neurofeedback brainwave training is the tool we use, in addition to psychotherapy and group support, to unlock this trauma.
-It is a therapeutic technological technique that can release a nervous system from its fight-and-flight response and unlock the shame-based, fearful dieting mindset.
+It is a therapeutic technology that can release a nervous system from its fight-and-flight response and unlock the shame-based, fearful dieting mindset.
 A well-functioning nervous system is a foundation for healthy eating patterns and a positive sense of self and one's body to develop.

 A Foundation for Healthy Eating Patterns to Develop

 Research shows that neurofeedback training can bring the nervous system out of its chronic stress response, significantly improving a person's core self-regulating capabilities (1).
 Self-regulation is the ability to moderate the intensity of your emotions, impulses, reactions, and even eating behavior.
 When something stresses or excites you, good core self-makes it easier to delay gratification, consider consequences, and make thoughtful choices instead of acting in compulsion or impulsively.
 Good self-regulators find it easier to calm bad body feelings and unwanted eating urges instead of being flooded by shame or rushing into unwanted eating patterns.
 By strengthening core self-regulation abilities, we elicit a profound shift in the deep brain that empowers clients to navigate a culture abundant in rewarding food and body-shaming messages with a sense of agency over their food and feelings.